JosephSun/josephsun.github.io/_posts/2016-6-8-JSArrowFunction.md

 ### What are arrow functions?

-An arrow function is a function declaration using the arrow syntax (=>).
+An arrow function, in javascript, is a function declaration using the arrow syntax (=>).

 #### Examples of arrow functions
 ```javascript